-When the program executes a TC statement where TC is the mneumonic for one of the allowed tape commands (Table VII), it outputs it to the currently selected tape unit.
+When the program executes a TC statement where TC is one of the allowed tape commands (Table VII), it outputs it to the currently selected tape unit.

-Remember to select a tape unit; otherwise, the last unit selected during the diagnostic will be used.
+Remember to select a tape unit: otherwise, the last unit selected during the diagnostic will be used.